Experimental theatre in the Arab world: Middle East

 The Middle East has been the most enthusiastic and avant-gardiste experimental theatre in the Arab world.
-It mainly started in the early-90s with the Asthar Theatre who became the first company to adapt the methodology of the Theatre of the Oppressed on the Israeli–Palestinian conflict in the Middle East.
+It mainly started in the early-90s with the Ashtar Theatre, which became the first company to adapt the methodology of the Theatre of the Oppressed on the Israeli–Palestinian conflict in the Middle East.
 Since the Arab Spring, new forms of experimental theatre, largely using techniques of the Theatre of the Oppressed have emerged at accelerated pace all around the region.

-In Egypt, two months after the fall of Hosni Mubarak in February 2011, the Independent Culture Coalition launched a monthly culture festival El-Fan Midan (Art is a Square) which aims bringing arts and culture to the streets of Egypt.
+In Egypt, two months after the fall of Hosni Mubarak in February 2011, the Independent Culture Coalition launched a monthly culture festival called El-Fan Midan (meaning Art is a Square) which aims to bring arts and culture to the streets of Egypt.
 The drama troupe Masrah al-Maqhurin was included in the festival and performed interactive skits that required audience participation.
 Another theatric performance that originated after the Arab Spring is the Tahrir Monologues.
 This project consists of a mix of professional and amateur actors who go on stage and deliver short personal stories collected in Tahrir Square and through social networks.
-The stories are often emotional accounts of solidarity, fear and violence.
+The stories are often emotional accounts of solidarity, fear, and violence.
 In November 2011, theatre director and actress Nora Amin launched "The Egyptian National Project for Theatre of the Oppressed" in Alexandria.

 Lebanese film-maker and theatre director Lucien Bourjeily brought improvisational theatre to the streets of Beirut during the 2008 conflict in Lebanon.
-In his last work "66 Minutes in Damascus" (2012), Bourjeily was inspired by the declarations of foreign journalists and local activists on Syrian detention centres.
-His play is considered as one of the most extreme kinds of interactive theatre, as the audience played the role of kidnapped tourists.
+In his last work, "66 Minutes in Damascus" (2012), Bourjeily was inspired by the declarations of foreign journalists and local activists on Syrian detention centres.
+His play is considered one of the most extreme kinds of interactive theatre, as the audience played the role of kidnapped tourists.
 More recently, Rabih Mroué and Lina Saleh put on stage "33 rounds and a few seconds" which is a play with many communication tools but without actors.
 The play is a huis clos which deals with the mysterious suicide of a human rights activist debated on Facebook in Lebanon.